smcgdub/MS4_In_Safe_Hands/README.md

 `first_name=shipping_details.name,`
 `last_name="",`

-What this does is now when the user places and order, if the form doesnt submit correctly, or the user closes the browser intentionally or unintentionally, then in Django that webhook order will come through as follows:
+What this does is now when the user places and order, if the form doesn't submit correctly, or the user closes the browser intentionally or unintentionally, then in Django that webhook order will come through as follows:

 ![Image of webhook order in Django](media/readme_images/webhook_order_django.png)